LA ROSACEA

 Amigos del Cyber, DERMAGIC los saluda de nuevo, LA ROSÁCEA, o ACNÉ ROSACEA, es el tema que revisé en estos días, EL METRONIDAZOL, sigue siendo una buena alternativa de tratamiento, ha sido sacado al mercado en crema al 1%, (NORITATE, Dermik Laboratories).
 Otra Casa, GenDerm tiene un producto, el NOVACET (Sulfacetamida sódica al 10% con azufre al 5% que demostró ser bastante útil en esta patología.
 Laser, isotretinoina, clindamicina, tetraciclinas, son otras alternativas.
 Estas 32 REFERENCIAS nos ilustran el tema.

-como conocimiento general sobre la Rosácea te digo lo siguiente:
+Como conocimiento general sobre la Rosácea te digo lo siguiente:

 La rosácea es una enfermedad crónica de la piel que comúnmente afecta la cara.
 Se produce enrojecimiento, granos (barros o pústulas y pápulas), hinchazón y dilatación de pequeños vasos sanguíneos superficiales denominados telangiectasias.
 A menudo las zonas más afectadas son la nariz, las mejillas, la frente y el mentón.
 En casos severos, puede ocurrir una condición llamada "rinofima", en la cual la nariz se enrojece e hincha.
 Se desconoce la causa de la rosácea.
 Los factores de riesgo probablemente incluyen antecedentes familiares de la enfermedad.